Non-unique conical and non-conical tangents to rectifiable stationary varifolds in R^4

 \section{Abstract}

-We construct a stationary $2$-varifold in $\mathbb R^4$ with non-conical, and hence non-unique, tangent varifold at a point.
-This answers a question of L. Simon (Lectures on geometric measure theory, 1983, p.~243) and provides a new example for a related question of W.\,K. Allard (On the first variation of a varifold, Ann. of Math., 1972, p.~460).
-The varifold can be rectifiable.
+We construct \NewMovedHereSmallB a rectifiable \NewMovedHereSmallE stationary $2$-varifold in $\mathbb R^4$ with non-conical, and hence non-unique, tangent varifold at a point.
+This answers a question of L.~Simon (Lectures on geometric measure theory, 1983, p.~243) and \NewBsmall provides a new example for \NewEsmall a related question of W.\,K. Allard (On the first variation of a varifold, Ann. of Math., 1972, p.~460). \NewMovedSmallL

 There is also a (rectifiable) stationary $2$-varifold in $\mathbb R^4$ that has more than one conical tangent varifold at a point. \keywords{stationary varifold\and varifold tangent\and tangent cone\and non-unique\and non-conical\and minimal surface\and regularity} \subclass{28A75, 49Q20, 35B65}